gjtorikian/html-pipeline/README.md

 Some filters take an optional **context** and/or **result** hash.
 These are used to pass around arguments and metadata between filters in a pipeline.
-For example, if you want don't want to use GitHub formatted Markdown, you can pass an option in the context hash:
+For example, if you don't want to use GitHub formatted Markdown, you can pass an option in the context hash:

 ```ruby
 filter = HTML::Pipeline::MarkdownFilter.new("Hi **world**!", :gfm => false)